 Our goal is to help you to make the best feeding choices for you and your baby.
 If you have questions about feeding multiples or a premature baby, or concerns about milk supply, sore nipples, or how to pump when you return to work, you can depend on our experienced consultants to help you find a solution that works for you.

 ” through a global initiative of the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).
 That means when you receive maternity care at our hospitals, you can be confident that breastfeeding is a priority and your caregivers are here to help you succeed.
-UW Medical Center was the first hospital in Seattle to receive this designation in 2009, and Valley Medical Center received its Baby Friendly designation in early 2017.
-Northwest Hospital & Medical Center is completing the rigorous steps to become the third UW Medicine hospital with this special recognition.
+UW Medical Center was the first hospital in Seattle to receive this designation in 2009, and Valley Medical Center and Northwest Hospital & Medical Center both received Baby Friendly designation in 2017.

 UW Medicine’s lactation consultants work together with your doctors, nurses and the rest of your care team.
 From pregnancy to the end of your breastfeeding experience, we offer in-person and telephone consultations, breastfeeding evaluations, follow-up visits in our lactation clinic, as well as personalized education and support.